How to Prevent Code Injection & Process Injection in Mobile Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Code Injection on Mobile apps using Appdome
+How to Implement Prevent Code Injection in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent Code Injection without an SDK or gateway: